Baruch graduate earns prestigious scholarship

 Housing arrangements for Fulbright ETAs are somewhat centralized, but it is unlikely that his roommates will teach at the same school as Ishraque.
 His roommates will work on weekdays, and weekends will be dedicated to field trips to different cultural events.
 Since Malaysia is predominantly a Muslim country, Ishraque and his roommates will be off for the holiday celebrating the end of Ramadan, Eid al-Fitr.

 “Honestly, I am good at living in the moment, but of course I will stay in touch with my family.
 I will miss being able to eat my favorite comfort food at 2 a.m. and talking to friends in the same time zone.
 This new experience will be demanding no doubt.
 I need to adapt to a new culture and may disagree with my peers, but that can happen anywhere.
-I am looking forward to meeting the students and surprising my Malaysian friends—they do not know I am coming,”
+I am looking forward to meeting the students and surprising my Malaysian friends—they do not know I am coming,” Ishraque said.

 Ishraque said his advice to prospective Fulbright ETA applicants would be to consult advisers, do revisions and reach out to alumni.